samgutentag/samgutentag.github.io/docs/_posts/2022-03-08-helium-heartbeats-part-1.md

 ## Monitoring Helium Hotspots with Pushover.

-I own and host (with friends and family) a handful of Helium Hotspots and I like to keep an eye on them to know they are operating well, get a heads up on potential problems, and in general satiate my curiousity and love for data.
+I own and host (with friends and family) a handful of Helium Hotspots and I like to keep an eye on them to know they are operating well, get a heads up on potential problems, and in general satiate my curiosity and love for data.
 That said, It is very easy to fall into the trap of endlessly refreshing Miner Dashboards, the Helium Explorer and the various community apps that have come about to monitor Hotspot's status.

 I, and likely you, should not do this, it is not a great use of time and probably causes more worry than it should.